 Recording Workflow: Playlist vs. Edison

-FL Studio offers flexible ways to record:
+FL Studio offers flexible recording methods.

-• Recording to Playlist: This is the most common method for capturing full takes.
-Arm your track, hit the record button in the transport bar, and play!
+- Recording to Playlist: This is the most common method for capturing full takes.
+Arm your track, hit the record button in the transport bar, and play.
 The audio will appear directly in your playlist.

 Processing Your FL Studio Mic Recordings for Polish